Kuromis-2/finalware/buildinstructions.md

 To build for windows you'll need Visual Studio and the Windows SDK.
 I just recommend the latest Version of [Visual Studio](https://visualstudio.microsoft.com/de/?utm_source=developermscom) and the latest [SDK](https://developer.microsoft.com/de-de/windows/downloads/windows-sdk/).
 ### 2. Node modules
 Make sure you have node installed, we used v16.15.0 but any modern version should work.
-Install the node modules by using pnpm.
+Install the node modules by using yarn.
 ```bash
 yarn
 ```